-Nowhere else in the country has buildings that look like this.
+No other city in the country has buildings that look like this.
 Bouchard admits that the show "has all that Victorian architecture from San Francisco because I was living there when we developed the show."
-SF-based artist and illustrator Sirron Norris (you probably know him via the blue teddy bears he paints all over the city) was the lead artist on Bob's Burgers and says the show's restaurant was directly lifted from the Mission District.
-"Loren lived on 20th.
+SF-based artist and illustrator Sirron Norris (you probably know him via the blue teddy bears he paints all over the city) was the lead artist on Bob's Burgers, and says the show's restaurant was directly lifted from the Mission District: "Loren lived on 20th.
 The house he used to live in is the model for the restaurant.”

 Mr. Fischoeder Lives In The Winchester Mystery House

-It's a simplified version of course, but Mr. Fischoeder's elaborate estate—seen in detail in Season 5's "The Oeder Games"—is clearly, from the huge porch to the turrets on either side, based on San Jose's Winchester Mystery House.
-With the main colorful structure and its accompanying crazy tree house and manicured grounds, the Belchers' landlord is living in a creation that could've come directly from the minds of Sarah Winchester's mediums.
+It's a simplified version, of course, but Mr. Fischoeder's elaborate estate—seen in detail in Season 5's "The Oeder Games"—is clearly, from the huge porch to the turrets on either side, based on San Jose's Winchester Mystery House.
+With the main colorful structure and its accompanying weird treehouse and manicured grounds, the Belchers' landlord lives in a creation that could've come directly from the minds of Sarah Winchester and her mediums.

 The Neighborhood Is Very LGBTQ-Friendly

-A full list of the LGBTQ-friendly moments in Bob's Burgers would be long enough to occupy its own article, but it's fair to say that the nightlife around the Wonder Wharf (which has a bar called The Bear Trap) is welcoming to the LGBTQ community on a San Francisco-level.
-There's the time Bob befriended this "fabulous" trio while driving a cab and the time drag queen Cleavage To Beaver performed what is essentially a disco version of "Born This Way" at a Christmas party.
+A full list of all the LGBTQ-friendly moments in Bob's Burgers could fill its own article, but it's fair to say that the nightlife around the Wonder Wharf (which has a bar called The Bear Trap) is welcoming to the LGBTQ community on a San Francisco level.
+There's the time Bob befriended a "fabulous" trio while driving a cab, and the time the drag queen Cleavage To Beaver performed what's essentially a disco version of "Born This Way" at a Christmas party.
 Best of all, there's Marshmallow—a trans sex worker who befriends the Belchers and is treated like just any other gal in the neighborhood.
 The world of Bob's Burgers never discriminates.

 In Season 2, Bob takes his burgers on the road with a food truck.
 When he's out finding drunk people to feed, he ends up... here.
+Its name's similarity to the venerable blues club in the Fillmore can't be a coincidence.
 Fun fact!
 The liquor store next to The Womb Womb Room is named after Bob's Burgers Supervising Director, Bernard Derriman.

 Jimmy Pesto Is The Image Of Huey Lewis

 One is a San Francisco musical treasure.
 The other is an Italian restaurant-owning bully.
-But Huey Lewis and Jimmy Pesto bear all the same physical features, from their identical hair cuts and soulful eyebrows down to their irresistibly dimpled chins.
-It has always felt like a conscious decision on the part of the animators, but Season 9 really hammered the point home.
-First, in "Nightmare on Ocean Avenue Street," the kids trick or treat in a store titled "Shoe-y Lewis and the Shoes."
-Then in "Bob Your Pardon," a nosy reporter utters the immortal phrase: "Well, somebody better call Huey Lewis, because I may have found myself some news..."
+But Huey Lewis and Jimmy Pesto bear all the same physical features, from their identical haircuts and soulful eyebrows down to their irresistibly dimpled chins.
+This has always felt like a conscious decision on the part of the animators, but Season 9 really hammered the point home.
+First, in "Nightmare on Ocean Avenue Street," the kids trick-or-treat in a store titled "Shoe-y Lewis and the Shoes."
+Then, in "Bob Your Pardon," a nosy reporter utters the immortal phrase: "Well, somebody better call Huey Lewis, because I may have found myself some news..."
 That is, indeed, the power of love.